kramiv/RemoteProjectRemo/README.md

 1/14/24:
 I watched this tutorial: 'How To Deploy ASP.NET Application with Azure SQL Database on Microsoft Azure Cloud' https://youtu.be/jT8eA9A7qXE
+It let me visually see what the app should look like.
+This particular tutorial did not explain the 'why' of what imports/etc were used.
+Just the 'what' and 'how'.
+I'm going to look at microsoft's modules on Azure sql database connectivity as they are well-written and see what I can find.

 I found this awesome resource on learning system design.
 Well, a few.
 The donnemartin whatever one on github and this series of video lectures: https://www.youtube.com/@SystemDesignInterview